apache/pekko/docs/src/main/paradox/supervision-classic.md

 ## One-For-One Strategy vs. All-For-One Strategy

-There are two classes of supervision strategies which come with Akka:
+There are two classes of supervision strategies which come with Pekko:
 `OneForOneStrategy` and `AllForOneStrategy`.
 Both are configured with a mapping from exception type to supervision directive (see [above](#supervision-directives)) and limits on how often a child is allowed to fail